Nepal Terai Forest Restoration

 Treesisters has been supporting Eden Reforestation Projects in Nepal since October 2017.
 The 'Terai forest Restoration Project' aims to empower and engage local communities to regrow and protect the vibrant lowland tropical forests in the Terai region, where Terai in Nepali means low-lying lands.
-With close proximity to remaining natural forests, the reforestation sites create the dual opportunity to avoid further natural forest encroachment, as well as, to expand semi-natural forest ecosystem which are crucial for wildlife and local communities.
-TreeSisters is currently funding the reforestation of a total area of 51 hectares (equivalent to 71 football fields) spread across 2 districts: Central Nepal (Rautahat) and Southeastern Nepal (Jhapa) which are located at the foothills of the Himalayas, along the Indian border.
+With proximity to remaining natural forests, the reforestation sites create the dual opportunity to avoid further natural forest encroachment and expand semi-natural forest ecosystems, which are crucial for wildlife and local communities.
+TreeSisters is currently funding the reforestation of a total area of 51 hectares (equivalent to 71 football fields) spread across two districts: Central Nepal (Rautahat) and Southeastern Nepal (Jhapa), which are located at the foothills of the Himalayas, along the Indian border.
 Jhapa is a Nepali word which means 'canopy', a name that reflects the vibrant tropical forest that once covered the entire region.
-The areas to be replanted have been heavily deforested, burnt and cleared 30 years ago for mostly grazing purpose.
-Eden Reforestation Projects empowers and employs local people, to grow, plant and guard native trees on their lands.
+The areas to be replanted have been heavily deforested, burnt and cleared 30 years ago for mostly grazing purposes.
+Eden Reforestation Projects empowers and employs local people to grow, plant and guard native trees on their lands.

 Today, the Terai forests cover around 20% of Nepal, with 17% under protection6.
-Remaining forests exist along a narrow belt uphills, 8 to 12 Km wide, as northern last frontiers of the Terai.
+Remaining forests exist along a narrow belt uphill, 8 to 12 Km wide, as the northern last frontiers of the Terai.
 "Hariyo Ban Nepal Ko Dhan" was a Nepali saying translating into "Green Forests are the wealth of Nepal".
-It was for good reason as lush dense tropical, temperate and alpine forests used to cover respectively the country's lowlands, midlands and high mountains (WWF Nepal).
-Today, the southern low-lying part of the Terai is densely populated, and mostly under cultivation.
-In just half a century (1927 – 1977), the forest cover of Nepal's Terai declined by almost 60% and continued decreasing by an annual rate of around 0.4% until 2010.
+It was for a good reason, as lush, dense tropical, temperate and alpine forests used to cover respectively the country's lowlands, midlands and high mountains (WWF Nepal).
+Today, the southern low-lying part of the Terai is densely populated and mostly under cultivation.
+In just half a century (1927 – 1977), the forest cover of Nepal's Terai declined by almost 60% and continued decreasing at an annual rate of around 0.4% until 2010.
 (Image: Terai forest at Chitwan National Park).

 Drivers of deforestation

-While deforestation started under the Rana autocratic dynasty until the democratic revolution in 1953, the government taking over the forest management responsibility in 1957 led to important unintended forest clearings.
-(3) The Rana, who were from the Indian subcontinent, ruled the Kingdom of Nepal for a century from 1846 to 1953 and encouraged deforestation and agricultural development in the region.
-Feeling threatened by the 1957 Forest Nationalization Act, the then private landowners converted as much forestlands as possible into agriculture lands to keep their lands.
-And yet, the Act aimed to protect, manage and utilize national forests, as well as promote public welfare.
+Forest Nationalization: While deforestation started under the Rana autocratic dynasty until the democratic revolution in 1953, the government taking over the forest management responsibility in 1957 led to important unintended forest clearings.
+(3) The Rana, from the Indian subcontinent, ruled the Kingdom of Nepal for a century from 1846 to 1953, encouraging deforestation and agricultural development in the region.
+Feeling threatened by the 1957 Forest Nationalization Act, the then-private landowners converted as many forestlands as possible into agricultural lands to keep their lands.
+And yet, the Act aimed to protect, manage and utilize national forests and promote public welfare.

-Prior to the 1950s, the Terai was largely undeveloped but massive in-country migration led to important clearings of forests for settlements and necessary agriculture lands.
-Terai was originally populated by non-Hindu ethnic groups with their distinct indigenous nationalities, religious beliefs (animist and nature worshippers), social practices and cultural values - Some nomads and some forest dwellers, some only found in the Terai while others also found in bordering Indian state of Bihar.
-(5) Then, Hindu-indian dignitaries and royalties came encouraged by the Shah Dinasty which was ruling what will be called today Nepal from 1559 to 1768.
-They were followed by indians who came during the Muslim invasions and then as labour in such a number that they drove the indigenous people to the slopes of the Terai hills.
+Migration & population increase: Prior to the 1950s, the Terai was largely undeveloped, but massive in-country migration led to important clearings of forests for settlements and necessary agricultural lands.
+Terai was originally populated by non-Hindu ethnic groups with distinct indigenous nationalities, religious beliefs (animist and nature worshippers), social practices and cultural values - Some nomads and some forest dwellers, some only found in the Terai.
+At the same time, others were also found in bordering the Indian state of Bihar.
+(5) Then, Hindu-Indian dignitaries and royalties were encouraged by the Shah Dynasty, which ruled what will be called today Nepal from 1559 to 1768.
+They were followed by Indians who came during the Muslim invasions and then as labour in such a number that they drove the indigenous people to the slopes of the Terai hills.
 Terai's population had then multiplied more than tenfold.
-In the late 50s, growing Nepalese population pressure in the Hills led to in-country massive migrations to the Terai.
-(6) They essentially migrated on search for more fertile soils and more comfortable livings.
-This movement was facilitated through government-sponsored resettlement program and the eradication of malaria from the Terai.
+In the late 50s, growing Nepalese population pressure in the Hills led to massive in-country migrations to the Terai.
+(6) They migrated in search of more fertile soils and comfortable living.
+This movement was facilitated through a government-sponsored resettlement program and the eradication of malaria from the Terai.
 In the 1960s, refugees came from Tibet and Burma to flee political instability.
-In the early 1990s, Bhutanese refugees flocked in Eastern Terai (mostly Jhapa).
-Today, 50% of the population of Nepal live in the Terai - making it the most highly populated region in the country.
+In the early 1990s, Bhutanese refugees flocked to Eastern Terai (mostly Jhapa).
+Today, 50% of the population of Nepal lives in the Terai - making it the most highly populated region in the country.

-Domestic consumption of timber and firewood, as well as illegal logging, have also contributed to fast disappearing of Terai forests in Nepal.
-In fact, the Terai has been Nepal's major area for logging and wood-based industries.
-Today, illegal logging in the Terai is increasing due to growing indian demand for timber.
+Extractive industry: Domestic consumption of timber, firewood, and illegal logging have also contributed to the rapid disappearance of Terai forests in Nepal.
+The Terai has been Nepal's major area for logging and wood-based industries.
+Today, illegal logging in the Terai is increasing due to the growing Indian demand for timber.

-Forest fire has been a major agent of land cover change in the Terai.
+Fires: Forest fire has been a major agent of land cover change in the Terai.
 While some have been unintentional, some burnings were set intentionally by grazers, hunters, poachers, and other non-timber forest products collectors.
-In Rautahat, which had been largely affected by fires in the mid-1990s, out of 120 thousand hectares of total area around 14 thousand hectares of forest cover remain today.
+In Rautahat, which had been largely affected by fires in the mid-1990s, out of 120 thousand hectares of the total area, around 14 thousand hectares of forest cover remain today.
 (7)

-Villagers, and particularly women, are employed to grow, plant and guard the regrowing forest.
-To Eden Reforestation Projects, one key element to successful reforestation southern Nepal is that: "you have to benefit the local population.
-People who are suffering the impact of deforestation are living in extreme poverty because of the connection between the land and the local community."
+The approach: Villagers, particularly women, are employed to grow, plant and guard the regrowing forest.
+To Eden Reforestation Projects, one key element to successful reforestation in southern Nepal is that: "you have to benefit the local population.
+People suffering the impact of deforestation live in extreme poverty because of the connection between the land and the local community."
 They call their approach the 'Employ to Plant' methodology.
-Reforestation helps with poverty relief and people build a relationship with trees so they value forests and become stewards.
+Reforestation helps with poverty relief, and people build a relationship with trees so they value forests and become stewards.

 What are the expected environmental outcomes?

-The project aims to establish semi-natural community forests by providing the local villagers meaningful employment and impactful ecological gains.
+The project aims to establish semi-natural community forests by providing the local villagers with meaningful employment and impactful ecological gains.
 The project plans to plant 100,000 trees annually.
-The reforestation efforts in this area will not only bring back a healthy, diverse and native forest; it will also improve soil quality and water tables, over time improving local farming and agricultural productivity.
+The reforestation efforts in this area will not only bring back a healthy, diverse and native forest; it will also improve soil quality and water tables, improving local farming and agricultural productivity over time.

-Villagers, mostly farmers, and particularly women, are employed to grow, plant and guard trees.
-The 'Employ to Plant' strategy provides the poorests of the poors with a job, a consistent income, and a sense of accomplishment.
-As a result, it helps families dealing with childhood malnutrition, famines, and inability to afford childhood education.
-In Nepal, at old projects sites, Eden Reforestation Projects reported that more children are in school because their parents can now afford to send them, there is a decrease in alcoholism and families are able to save money for the first time.
-Income generated through the community encourage indirectly the development of village micro-enterprises.
+Villagers, mostly farmers, particularly women, are employed to grow, plant and guard trees.
+The 'Employ to Plant' strategy provides the poorest poor with a job, a consistent income, and a sense of accomplishment.
+As a result, it helps families dealing with childhood malnutrition, famines, and the inability to afford childhood education.
+In Nepal, at old projects sites, Eden Reforestation Projects reported that more children are in school because their parents can now afford to send them, and there is a decrease in alcoholism.
+Families are able to save money for the first time.
+Income generated through the community indirectly encourages the development of village micro-enterprises.

 What's the restoration method?